olcf/pkpass/README.md

 Create a keypair
 ----------------
 This will create an unsigned keypair.
-We really want it to create a certificate request in the future `openssl req -newkey rsa:4096 -keyout local.key -x509 -out local.crt`
+We really want it to create a certificate request in the future `openssl req -newkey rsa:4096 -keyout local.key -x509 -out local.cert`

 As long as the private and public keys are in directories that pkpass can find, distribution to those identities works exactly the same.
 Keys must be named 'username.key'.
 For user foo, the private key must be named 'foo.key' and reside in the keypath directory.